Groin attack: In popular culture

 Groin attacks on men are also the subject of an Internet meme where they are commonly called "nutshots."
-They have been featured in practical joke videos uploaded to websites such as YouTube.
-The meme sometimes also involves an accidental and comedic injury to the groin, usually as a result of falling or struck by an object.
+They have been featured in practical joke videos online.
+The meme sometimes involves an accidental and comedic injury to the groin, usually as a result of falling or being struck by an object.

-Groin attacks on women are depicted less often in media, and are often depicted as having the same effect as a hit to anywhere else (or occasionally no effect at all).
+Groin attacks on women are depicted less often and as having the same effect as a blow to anywhere else (or occasionally no effect at all).
 They are sometimes called "cunt-punts."

 Effects

 The testicles lack anatomical protection and are highly sensitive to impact.
-The pain resulting from impact to the testicles travels through the spermatic plexus into the abdomen.
-In extreme cases, a blow to the testicle can cause one or both of the testicles to rupture, potentially resulting in sterility.
+In extreme cases, a blow can cause one or both of the testicles to rupture, potentially resulting in sterility.

-The skin of the vulva and the clitoris are highly sensitive, making laceration injuries especially painful.
+The clitoris is highly sensitive to impact as it has more nociceptive pain nerve endings than the testicles, making injuries especially painful.
+This type of injury is rare in females, however, as the clitoris is not likely to be struck due to its much smaller size, in combination with its location.
+It is common in combat sports and athletic events.

-A sufficiently powerful blow to the groin could potentially fracture the pubic bone, resulting in further physical disability.
+A powerful blow to the groin can fracture the pubic bone, resulting in further physical disability.